stoplightio/spectral/docs/guides/4f-js-rulesets.md

 npm install --save @stoplight/spectral-formats
 ```

-Installing these packages is not required for creating a JavaScript ruleset, but we'll use them in our example to create some common rules used with Spectral and to target a specific OpenAPI format.
+Installing these packages is not required for creating a JavaScript ruleset, but you'll use them in the example to create some common rules used with Spectral and to target a specific OpenAPI format.

-Next, let's create a JavaScript file to hold our ruleset:
+Next, create a JavaScript file to hold your ruleset:

 ```
 touch spectral.js
 ```

-And inside the file, let's create a couple rules:
+Inside the file, create a couple of rules:

 ```js
 import { truthy, undefined as pattern, schema } from "@stoplight/spectral-functions";